-Do you have a classic Gibson guitar or amplifier for sale?
+Do you have a Gibson guitar to sell?

-Are you looking for serial number information on your antique Gibson guitar?
-I am always buying quality vintage guitars, amplifiers, effects, etc. Click the red Contact Me button (bottom right of your browser) to send me some information about your guitar.
-If you’re wondering who buys vintage guitars in Alabama, the Southeast, and the United States then you’ve come to the right place.
+I am a passionate vintage guitar buyer and Gibson collector and am always buying vintage Gibson guitars.
+If you're looking for who buys vintage guitars? then you've come to the right place.
+Click the red Contact Me button (bottom right of your browser) to send me some information about your guitar.
+If you’re wondering who buys vintage guitars throughout the United States then you’ve come to the right place.
 I’m happy to help you with questions like “what is my vintage Gibson guitar worth?”

-Call a vintage guitar expert today (red "Contact Me" button, lower right).
+Talk to a passionate Gibson guitar expert today (red "Contact Me" button, lower right).

 SELL YOUR GIBSON GUITAR

 Are you looking to sell your vintage Gibson guitar?
 I collect classic Gibson guitars.
 I’ve created this page in hopes that we can connect and share excitement about classic Gibson guitars.
 I’m probably looking to buy your guitar.
 I can make a solid offer and follow through with a hassle free transaction even if you’re on the other side of the country.

 Are you having difficulty accurately identifying and dating your vintage Gibson guitar?
 I may be able to help with that too.
 Take some pictures of your classic guitar and send them to me using the Contact Me button (bottom right of your browser!).

 HOW OLD IS MY GIBSON GUITAR?